apalache-mc/apalache/docs/src/apalache/running.md

     - `--view <name>` sets the state view to `<name>`, see [Enumeration of counterexamples][].
     - `--no-deadlock` disables deadlock-checking, when `--discard-disabled=false` is on.
 When `--discard-disabled=true`, deadlocks are found in any case.
-    - `--tuning` specifies the properties file that stores the options for [fine tuning](tuning.md)
+    - `--tuning-options-file` specifies a properties file that stores options for [fine tuning](tuning.md)
     - `--out-dir` set location for outputting any generated logs or artifacts, *`./_apalache-out` by default*